Youssra1999/Youssra1999/README.md

 ## 📈 Current Projects
 - **Inland Water Monitoring**: Leveraging Google Earth Engine and Python to analyze and track water body dynamics over time.
-- **Climate Data Modeling**: Building AI frameworks to predict and analyze climate trends.
+- **Climate Data Exploration**: Building frameworks to analyze and interpret climate data for actionable insights.

 ---

-Feel free to connect with me [here](https://www.linkedin.com/in/youssra-abouelmawahib-263509326/) to explore my repositories and contributions to data science and AI research!
+Feel free to connect with me [here](https://www.linkedin.com/in/youssra-abouelmawahib-263509326/) to explore my repositories and discuss ideas in data science, AI, and sustainability!